fortinet-fortisoar/solution-pack-gdpr-framework/docs/usage.md

 # Usage

+>**WARNING**: If you have HIPAA Framework Solution Pack already installed in your system then make sure inactivate this playbook "10 - SP - GDPR Framework > Create Data Compliance Record"

 ## Playbook Execution Modes

 You can execute the GDPR playbooks in *Test Mode* as well as in *Production Mode*

 - The playbooks are by default configured to execute in *Test Mode*
   - The *Test Mode* uses a test email address for all email communication towards Data Protection Officer (DPO), affected individuals, or Data Protection Authority(DPA)
-  - The *Production Mode* uses actual email addresses of relevant authorities and stakeholders
+  - The *Production Mode* uses the actual email addresses of relevant authorities and stakeholders

 >**WARNING**: Please be careful of the email addresses you use, as data breach notification emails are sent to these addresses.
 Hence, while in *Test* mode, do not use actual DPO and DPA email addresses.